 This is called the indentation.
 Space is made by the TAB key and the indentation makes it very easy to read the code.

 You can’t probably go wrong with Unicode charset.
-Open the index.html file you’ve saved on Desktop and insert this tag inside the <head> tag: <meta charset=”utf-8”>
+Open the index.html file you’ve saved on Desktop and insert the highlighted code inside the

-- The <meta> tag has no closing part
+<meta> tag has no closing part, but it has the

-- We specified the charset attribute and assigned it a value utf-8
+charset attribute and we assigned it a value

-The <body> tag is the storage for all the content of the page.
-Go ahead and type something special between the opening part and the closing part of the <body> tag.
+<body> tag is the storage for all the content of the page.
+Go ahead and type something special between the opening part and the closing part of the

 Your final code should look like this now: